-Romel W. Mackelprang began teaching in higher education in 1982 and, in 1987 embarked on a full-time academic career at Eastern Washington University until moving to emeritus status in 2018.
-His obtained a BS in Sociology as well as Masters and Doctorate degrees in Social Work from the University of Utah.
-His work and writings focus on social & health policy and practice, public health and disease, human diversity and social justice, and ethics.
-The fourth edition of his text, Disability: A Diversity Model in Human Service Practice will be published during the 2021 voyage.
+Romel W. Mackelprang began a career in higher education in 1982 and taught full-time at Eastern Washington University (EWU) from 1987-2018 when he moved to emeritus status.
+He obtained a BS in Sociology as well as Masters and Doctorate degrees in Social Work from the University of Utah.
+His work and writings focus on social & health policy and practice, public health and disease, human diversity, including d/Disability as diversity, social justice, and ethics.
+The 2022 fourth edition of his text, Disability: A Diversity Model in Human Service Practice was just published.

 Dr. Mackelprang has been involved in human and disability rights for four decades.
-In the 2000’s he began working in sub–Saharan Africa, and, in 2010 he, along with his wife Susan, founded Access without Borders a 501(c)3 to promote humanitarian service and educational opportunities for people in Africa.
+In the 2000’s he began working in sub–Saharan Africa, and, in 2010 he and his family founded Access without Borders (AWB) a 501(c)3 to invest in health, access, and education opportunities for people in Africa.
 He has developed and administered a five country African research project studying the efficacy of donated wheelchairs.
-He has organized and has led several college-based, service-learning study abroad programs to Ghana.
-He has partnered with Ghanaians to provide adequate water to rural villagers, sexuality education and reusable feminine hygiene products to keep girls in school, electronic hardware and consulting for a large health care provider transition to electronic communication and record keeping, and trained college faculty to use technology in education delivery.
+He has organized and led several university-based, service-learning study abroad programs to Ghana; the next study abroad scheduled for summer 2023.